hassanalimalek/dine-market/README.md

 - Clerk: Integrates third-party authentication services for secure user sign-in and sign-up.
 - Stripe: Seamlessly handles payment processing, ensuring safe and efficient transactions.

+## Key Pages
+DineMarket comprises essential pages for a complete shopping journey:

+- Main Home Page: The landing page that welcomes users and highlights featured products.
+- Product Listing Page: Displays an array of products with search and category filter capabilities.
+- Product Detail Page: Presents in-depth information about a specific product, aiding users in making informed decisions.
+- Product Cart Page: Allows users to review, modify, and confirm their selected items before proceeding to checkout.

 ## State Management
 Redux Toolkit is employed for efficient state management, ensuring seamless synchronization and persistence of user interactions across the app.
 This guarantees that user data remains consistent even after app refreshes.